ViennaRSS/vienna-rss/README.md

 Since version 3.6, Vienna requires a minimum of macOS 10.11 (El Capitan).

-Vienna 3.5.x requires a minimum of macOS 10.9 (Mavericks) Vienna 3.1.x requires a minimum of OS X 10.8 (Mountain Lion).
+Vienna 3.5.x requires a minimum of macOS 10.9 (Mavericks).
+Vienna 3.1.x requires a minimum of OS X 10.8 (Mountain Lion).
 Vienna 3.0.x requires a minimum of OS X 10.6 (Snow Leopard).